gkebe/mlmc/README.md

 Where:
 Required:
 -   `TRAIN_FILE` is the path to the training tsv file with headers data (sentences) and labels (comma separated in case of multi-label classification).
+Additional headers are allowed, but the code only uses those 2 headers.
 See samples.
 -   `EVAL_FILE` is the path to the evaluation tsv file with headers data (sentences) and labels (comma separated in case of multi-label classification).
+Additional headers are allowed, but the code only uses those 2 headers.
 See samples.
 -   `MODEL` specifies the pre-trained transformer model to be used.
 Possible values:
         `bert`
         `xlnet`